ozguryazilimas/wp-postane/basic-comment-quicktags/readme.txt

 = Can I use this on older versions of WordPress? =

 No. This plugin uses the <a href="http://codex.wordpress.org/Quicktags_API">Quicktags API</a> built in to WordPress 3.3.
+I only support the current version of WP and one back, so keep that in mind.

 = Does this work on Multisite? =

 Yes.
 It can be network activated or per-site, works fine.

+= What version of bbPress does this work on? =

+It's been tested up to 2.5.1 as of December 7, 2013.

 = This isn't showing up on bbPress! =